Secure the Windows 10 boot process

 - Windows 8.1

 The Windows operating system has many features to help protect you from malware, and it does an amazingly good job.
-Except for apps that businesses develop and use internally, all Windows Store apps must meet a series of requirements to be certified and included in the Windows Store.
-This certification process examines several criteria, including security, and is an effective means of preventing malware from entering the Windows Store.
+Except for apps that businesses develop and use internally, all Microsoft Store apps must meet a series of requirements to be certified and included in the Microsoft Store.
+This certification process examines several criteria, including security, and is an effective means of preventing malware from entering the Microsoft Store.
 Even if a malicious app does get through, the Windows 10 operating system includes a series of security features that can mitigate the impact.
-For instance, Windows Store apps are sandboxed and lack the privileges necessary to access user data or change system settings.
+For instance, Microsoft Store apps are sandboxed and lack the privileges necessary to access user data or change system settings.

 Windows 10 has multiple levels of protection for desktop apps and data, too.
 Windows Defender uses signatures to detect and quarantine apps that are known to be malicious.
 The SmartScreen Filter warns users before allowing them to run an untrustworthy app, even if it’s recognized as malware.
 Before an app can change system settings, the user would have to grant the app administrative privileges by using User Account Control.